BabarHussain786/riscv-gemm-optimization/readme.txt

 ---

-## 🤖 AI Disclosure

-Parts of the report were assisted using generative AI for drafting and formatting.
-All technical content was authored and validated by the project contributors.

----

 ## 🙏 Acknowledgments

 Special thanks to the **ISIS Lab** and the **University of Salerno – HPC Course** for providing hardware access and academic support.

----